pdx-cs-rust/countserver/README.md

 to get SYN cookies turned off on localhost.
 (Sigh.
 Working on reporting this.)
 Don't forget to undo this when you're done!

+## Notes

+Various optimizations that have been tried:

+* Make the seq server use an amortized counter construction instead of an atomic to avoid formatting cost: roughly 20% speedup, kept.

+* Make the thread server use amortized counter: same speed, ditched.

+* Make the async server use amortized counter: roughly 3× slowdown, ditched.

 ## Acknowledgements